Helping You Regain Healthy Sexual Function

 - Physical examination

-The first step to returning you to sexual function is treating any existing medical condition that may be causing your symptoms.
-In addition to treatment for underlying conditions, other treatment to increase your sexual function may include:
+The first step to treating your sexual function problem is correcting any existing medical condition that may be causing your symptoms.
+In addition to treatment for underlying conditions, other treatments to improve your sexual health may include:

-- Hormone treatment—if your body is deficient in certain hormones, such as testosterone, it can cause symptoms that affect your sexual function.
+- Hormone treatment—if your body is deficient in certain hormones, such as estrogen, it can cause symptoms that affect your sexual function.
 Hormone therapy can help balance your levels and reduce your symptoms.

 - Medication adjustment—if you are taking medication for another condition, it may be causing symptoms that affect your sexual function.
 Adjusting your dosages or trying a different medication may help.